SoQal: Selective Oracle Questioning for Consistency Based Active Learning of Cardiac Signals: Related Work

-\textbf{Selective classification} imbues a network with the ability to abstain from making predictions. \cite{Chow1970,El-Yaniv2010} introduce the risk-coverage trade-off whereby the empirical risk of a model is inversely related to its rate of abstentions. \citet{Wiener2011} use a support vector machine (SVM) to rank and reject instances based on the degree of disagreement between hypotheses.
-In some frameworks, these are the same instances that active learning views as most informative. \citet{Cortes2016} outline an objective function that penalizes abstentions that are inappropriate and frequent.
-Most recently, \citet{Ziyin2019} propose the gambler's loss to learn a selection function that determines whether instances are rejected.
-However, this approach is not implemented in the context of AL. Most similar to our work is SelectiveNet \citep{Geifman2019} where a multi-head architecture is used alongside an empirical selective risk objective function and a percentile threshold.
-However, their work assumes the presence of ground-truth labels and, therefore, does not extend to unlabelled instances.
+Selective classification imbues a network with the ability to abstain from making predictions \cite{Chow1970,El-Yaniv2010,Cortes2016}. \citet{Wiener2011} use a support vector machine to rank and reject instances based on the degree of disagreement between hypotheses.
+In some frameworks, these are the same instances that active learning views as most informative.
+Although \citet{Ziyin2019} propose the gambler's loss to learn a selection function that determines whether instances are rejected, this approach is not implemented in the context of active learning.
+SelectiveNet \cite{Geifman2019} introduces a multi-head architecture similar to ours, however it assumes the presence of ground-truth labels and, therefore, does not trivially extend to unlabelled instances.